Connecticut Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
-Therefore, wait lists may exist.
-Benefits are provided at home, adult day care, or in assisted living.
+Therefore, waitlists may exist.
+Benefits are provided at home, adult day care, adult foster care homes, or assisted living residences.

-3) Regular Medicaid / Elderly and Disabled – this is an entitlement program.
+3) Regular Medicaid / Elderly and Disabled – this is an entitlement program, which means anyone who meets the eligibility requirements are able to receive services.
 Benefits are provided at home or adult day care.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|